Overnight at least, the morning was just drizzling with those heavy drops when the wind blew in the trees.

-Eventually popped out onto Cascade Road, “road” certainly flatters, 4WD track might be a more accurate description, and you find you have only climbed about 100m in the last 25km of windiness.
+Eventually popped out onto Cascade Road, “road” certainly flatters, 4WD track might be a more accurate description, and you find you have only climbed about 100 m in the last 25 km of windiness.

 So you make up for it with a more direct climb up to the historic hut, built in 1905, the first encountered.
 Martins Hut has a floor, mostly, four bunks, and a huge open fireplace.

-The makers of the beach footprints I have been following on the sand for two days are in residence, they are having a rest day in the historic ambience of the hut.
+The makers of the beach footprints I have been following on the sand for two days are in residence, they are having a rest day in the historic ambiance of the hut.
 Fiona and Anthony are cheery company.
-They started their Day 1 from Bluff the same day as myself, but were early risers and had just walked around Bluff Hill, ie, back to Bluff.
+They started their Day 1 from Bluff the same day as me, but were early risers and had just walked around Bluff Hill, ie, back to Bluff.
 Guess they had finished their day’s walking by the time I had plodded around from the ferry.
-They continued to Invercargill on my day off, then overtook me while I was drinking coffee and getting extra provisions at the supermarket on my Day 3.
+They continued to Invercargill on my day off, then overtook me while I was drinking coffee and getting extra provisions at the supermarket on Day 3.

 Fiona fills me in on some of the imminent TA issues: the crossings of farmland and private forest required in the next couple of days.
-It’s complicated, but then again it’s New Zealand, not the USA, I’m unlikely to be met by gun wielding rednecks.
-She is also as well prepared for a three month walk as it is possible to be.
+It’s complicated, but then again it’s New Zealand, not the USA, I’m unlikely to be met by gun-wielding rednecks.
+She is also as well prepared for a three-month walk as it is possible to be.
 Their itinerary has been worked out, much food has been stashed for pickup along the way, a year spent dehydrating dinners, clearly Organisation+.

 Here’s a little secret.
-While I was well sorted for my recent Stewart Island Little Adventure, I’m frighteningly under prepared for the full TA experience.
-I might have printed off the first section of the official maps, Bluff to Queenstown, but otherwise I have little inkling of the route.
+While I was well sorted for my recent Stewart Island Little Adventure, I’m frighteningly under-prepared for the full TA experience.
+I might have printed off the first section of the official maps, Bluff to Queenstown, but otherwise, I have little inkling of the route.
 I haven’t even read the trail notes from the official Te Araroa website.

-I don’t know how far I can walk each day, and I don’t know how many days that it’s going to take to get even to Queenstown.
+I don’t know how far I can walk each day, and I don’t know how many days it’s going to take to get even to Queenstown.
 No, I haven’t studied the maps too closely but I have at least worked out it is about 320 km from Bluff to the Greenstone Road end, ie, where the track stops before Queenstown.

-So, how long does it take to walk 320km?
+So, how long does it take to walk 320 km?